edhowland/renf/README.md

   * If unset, will default to the touch command
 - FTPLT : The template function to be used in place of the setting of $TPLTF
 - FMTF : The format string given to the 'printf' function. (default "%03d")
+  * Autoset by the patf function based on the number of digits in the pattern.